-Yanet Garcia Looks Smoking Hot In Tight Grey Pants, Beanie & Uggs With Beloved Pomeranian
+Yanet Garcia Looks Smoking Hot In Tight Gray Pants, Beanie & Uggs With Beloved Pomeranian

-In the caption of the shot, she geo-tagged her location in Beverly Hills, California where she struck a pose in front of a sign with the city’s name.
-She was all smiles for the camera, looking casual but still sexy in a pair of tight grey sweats that fit her like a glove.
-On top, she rocked a orange sherpa jacket with a hood and accessorized the ensemble with a black pom beanie in addition to a pair of Ugg boots.
+In the caption of the shot, she geotagged her location in Beverly Hills, California, where she struck a pose in front of a sign with the city’s name.
+She was all smiles for the camera, looking casual but still sexy in a pair of tight gray sweats that fit her like a glove.
+On top, she rocked an orange sherpa jacket with a hood and accessorized the ensemble with a black pom beanie in addition to a pair of Ugg boots.

-Sticking with the casual theme of the photo, the model wore her long, dark locks down and straight as well as a subtle application of makeup that included lipgloss.
+Sticking with the casual theme of the photo, the model wore her long, dark locks down and straight as well as a subtle application of makeup that included lip gloss.
 The weather girl held her beloved Pomeranian, Mamacita, in her arms while the pooch wore a pink harness and had a matching pink leash.
-The post has only been live on the stunner’s account for a short time but it’s already earning her rave reviews from fans.
+The post has only been live on the stunner’s account for a short time, but it’s already earning her rave reviews from fans.

 In addition to an impressive 170,000 likes, Garcia’s photo has also racked up over 300 comments — a number that continues to climb.
 Some of her fans commented on the shot to let her know that she looks stunning while countless others raved over her figure.
 A few more dropped a line to let her know that the dog is adorable while others opted to comment with emoji rather than words.
-About half of the comments were in English and the other half in Spanish.
+About half the comments were in English and the other half in Spanish.

 “Perfect as always,” one fan wrote in addition to a winking face emoji.